BowStar/ipfs-pastebin/README.md

 # ipfs-privatebin
-IPBin is a pastebin like private service which let's you upload AES-encrypted files to the IPFS network.
+IPBin is a Pastebin-like private service which let's you upload AES-encrypted files to the IPFS network.
 It is free, anonymous and open source
 ## How do I use IPBin?
 1. Download IPBin.jar [here](https://github.com/BowStar/ipfs-privatebin/blob/master/jars/IPBin.jar?raw=true).
 2. Run your IPFS node.
 You can find the tutorial [here](https://ipfs.io/docs/install/).